jrab89/jruby_talk/slides.md

 In more recent versions of Ruby, you can have parellel I/O and native code extensions running in the same Ruby process.
 This is helpful for doing things like making HTTP requests or parsing JSON, but it's still not ideal.
 JRuby has no such limitations.
 You get Java threads and Java GC.
 Both of which are amazing.
+And your Ruby code gets just in time complied.

 ---